ekhadley/subliminal/README.md

       - With gemma-2b-it there seemed to be 2 distinct types of animals.
 Some animals alwaywas get a boost after number ft, even if unrelated.
       - The other group would get a small penalty.
       - Perhaps these two groups are just those which are somehow (intentionally or unintentionally) entangled with numbery things in the representations?

+- ok so I did in fact find a bug in my finetuning.
+I was pretemplating then passing to the trainer which was also templating, doubling the special tokens
+   - meaning double bos and double eos.
+   - strangely, fixing this seems to make the transfer numbers go down, but not to 0. different hyperparams needed
+   - I'm guessing the differing chat format was limiting the space of possible hyperparams and the new ideal hyperparams are now different.
+   - This is important to test if we want prompting to work

 ## experiments to try:
 - train a steering vector for the residual stream directly then project it into feature space